 Businesses have volumes of data stored in their systems.
-However, in reality much of this data is unused data or dark data.
-Enterprises can extract insights from the dark data leveraging AI and gain significantly from it.
+However, in reality, much of this data is unused data or dark data.
+Enterprises can extract insights from dark data leveraging AI and gain significantly from it.

-What is Dark Data and How Can Enterprises Extract Insights using AI?
+What is Dark Data and How Can Enterprises Extract Insights use AI?

 Consider a scenario such as e-learning and employee training in an enterprise.
 Increasingly, such training is delivered through content created in an interoperable format called SCORM (Shareable Interoperable Content Object Reference Model).
 As the name suggests the idea is to create a course content object that can play well in any enterprise learning management system without any compatibility issues with the user experience.